 Department of the Languages and Cultures of South Asia

 The study of language gives unique access to the culture of a region, to its contemporary life and its historical civilization.
 Starting from this premise, the South Asia Department is devoted to research and teaching in the languages, literatures and cultures of the Indian subcontinent, with the aim of reaching better understanding of one of the most complex and significant areas of the world.
-The success of the Department in achieving its goals was reflected in the 2008 Research Assessment Exercise, in which 65% of the work of the Department was rated "world-leading" or "internationally excellent".

 This department's work on the languages, literatures and cultures of South Asia complements that of other SOAS South Asianists whose disciplines include History, Religious Studies, Music, Art, Politics, Anthropology, and so forth, and who are based in other departments within the School.
 Together we constitute one of the largest centres of South Asian studies outside the subcontinent; and being located in a city which itself contains a virtual microcosm of South Asia brings incalculable benefits to us and our students.